 Remember those elaborate plans you made for 2012 just a month or so ago?
 Right about now is when many plans are forgotten.
 Fortunately, February is National Time Management Month.
 This is the time to revisit your goals and get organized so you stay on track all year.

 Did you resolve to spend more time with your family, get to the gym more than once a month, or finish up a home project?
 The best way to stay committed to your goal is by making time for it.

 Here are some tips for how to manage your time better:

 4) Make the most of idle time.
-Keep a pad or notebook with you wherever you go.
+Keep some sticky notes or a note pad with you wherever you go.
 While you’re sitting in the waiting room at the dentist or are early for a lunch date, you can jot down errands that you need to add to your schedule or ideas about that work project you’re close to finishing.

 Take time this month to renew your plans and optimize your time.
 In a few weeks, you’ll have developed a routine that you can stick with all year.